barrettotte/Drools-SpringBoot/README.md

 In this case, the business rules are the recipe system from [The Legend of Zelda: Breath of the Wild](https://en.wikipedia.org/wiki/The_Legend_of_Zelda:_Breath_of_the_Wild).

+**Disclaimer** - this probably isn't 100% correct, I wanted to stay somewhat pragmatic with this project.

 My current company has been using Drools extensively for years, so I wanted to learn more about it with a fun little project.
 I also haven't done any Java/SpringBoot stuff in a bit, so this served as a decent refresher.